Breadcrumb

 The Laboratory of Cancer Biology and Genetics (LCBG) Microscopy Facility provides training, guidance, and state-of-the-art service to LCBG scientists as well as other NCI-CCR scientists who require whole slide scanning, widefield, or confocal microscopy imaging as part of their research efforts.

-Please visit the LCBG Microscopy Core website to learn more.
+Please visit the LCBG Microscopy Facility website to learn more.

 LCBG Animal Model and Genotyping Facility